-5. Stanford Hospital and Clinics — Improving Outcomes with an Innovative Approach to Population Health Analytics
+5. Stanford Health Care — Improving Outcomes with an Innovative Approach to Population Health Analytics

-The final presentation of HIMSS was also a Health Catalyst client — Stanford Hospital and Clinics.
+The final presentation of HIMSS was also a Health Catalyst client — Stanford Health Care.
 Pravene Nath, MD, MSE and CIO, and Yohan Vetteth, MBA, VP of Healthcare Data & Analytics spoke about Stanford’s use of analytics in their population health initiatives.

 Over the past 10 years, Stanford made multiple attempts to build an EDW.
 Originally they wanted to build it so they’d be able to answer any question, which led to a significant undertaking and effort to develop.
 This took a great deal of time with a substantial amount of money spent.
 At the same time, Stanford had difficulty engaging clinicians as the outcomes impact continued to be “out in the future.”

 They also had a number of “ad hoc” efforts, which were quick but often with the tradeoff of not being scalable or not being as accurate as desired.

 Eventually Stanford settled on an adaptive data warehouse approach, with the focus placed on clinical outcomes.
 They used only the relevant data to support their prioritized efforts rather than starting by trying to answer every possible question.
 This allowed the organization to start an incremental build adding new functionality along the way.
 It allowed the health system to quickly meet the needs of the most demanding constituencies in a timely manner.

 - Stanford focused its efforts by prioritizing data-driven quality improvements efforts on the highest cost, highest variation projects.

 - Their governance structure drives these quality improvement efforts through multi-functional, collaborative teams (clinicians, operators, informatics, quality, process improvement)